In this era, steeped in technology, it’s hard to sit down and hand-write a thank-you note when sending a text, tweet or email is so much easier.

 Those forms of thank-yous might be immediate, but they’re hardly as personal as a penned note in the mail.

-Meanwhile, back in Louisiana, my mother and her own sister exchange thank-you notes practically every day.
+My mother and her sister exchange thank-you notes practically every day, even though they live less than a mile away from each other.
 They write cards to one another for things as simple as a good chat during a power-walk around the neighborhood or bringing a quiche to Sunday brunch.

 A thank-you note is a tangible experience.
 Think about it: what do you do when you see an envelope that isn’t a bill or a pre-approved credit card?
 You smile.
 You enjoy the feel of the unincorporated envelope and the hand-written address.
 Then, you open it… and smile again.

 A quality thank-you note should read like this:

 1. An expression of gratitude for the kindness/gift/presence.